Les Cités obscures: Worldbuilding

-Both the authors and fans have created false documents in the Cités obscures setting.
-As early as 1990, Schuiten and Peeters enclosed "authentic" documentary or amateur CDs (Le Musée A. Desombres, 1990), and later, DVDs (L'affaire Desombres, 2002) to their print publications regarding the Obscure Cities.
-Likewise, on websites such as Web of the Obscure Cities (which is no longer online but is documented on AltaPlana.be, an online encyclopaedia for Obscure Cities) and Office of the Obscure Passages, Schuiten and Peeters present alleged reports, often illustrated with photos and drawings, claiming accidental crossings over into the world of the Obscure Cities via Obscure Passages, or by so-called Obscurantists who have been seeking Obscure Passages for years (compare Obscurantist, a term based upon the Epistolæ Obscurorum Virorum, aka "Letters of Obscure Men").
+The Internet has contributed to creation of false documents in the Cités obscures setting.
+On websites such as Web of the Obscure Cities (which is no longer online but is documented on AltaPlana.be, an online encyclopaedia for Obscure Cities) and Office of the Obscure Passages, Schuiten and Peeters present alleged reports, often illustrated with photos and drawings, claiming accidental crossings over into the world of the Obscure Cities via Obscure Passages, or by so-called Obscurantists who have been seeking Obscure Passages for years (compare Obscurantist, a term based upon the Epistolæ Obscurorum Virorum, aka "Letters of Obscure Men").
 The real authorship of some of this material remains unclear due to the use of pseudepigrapha.

 Some of this worldbuilding material is incorporated into the Cités obscures publications.
 The authors claim that, after creating the character Mary von Rathen in Le Musée A. Desombres, they received correspondence from an unknown person identifying as the character, first by mail and later e-mail, which invented new details of the Cités obscures setting from a first-person perspective.
 In Le Guide des Cités, Schuiten and Peeters directly incorporate assertions and quotes from this correspondence, even where the claims contradict published material.
 Though the source of the letters remains unknown, Schuiten and Peeters deny authorship.